Marathon (series): Reception and legacy

-The Marathon Trilogy is considered a prominent part of Macintosh gaming history for its innovative features previously unseen in mainstream games.
+Wired considered the Marathon Trilogy a prominent part of Macintosh gaming history for its innovative features previously unseen in mainstream games.
 The series also presented a grand science-fiction story told through in-game terminals, in contrast to a usual lack of detailed narrative in first-person shooters; Bungie carried this concept of an FPS with a strong narrative focus into the Halo series.
+When reviewing the trilogy box set, Macworld praised the amount of content and the ability to edit levels.

+In May 2023, an archive said to be the largest historic collection of Marathon items was placed on the Internet Archive.
+At well over 10,000 Marathon maps, the source centers on the Trilogy's 3rd party versions of solo, network, and scenario entries between the initial December 1994 Marathon release through early 2023.

 Modifications

-Immediately after Marathon was released in 1994, players began to create mods in the form of custom maps, shapes, sounds and physics files.
+After Marathon was released in 1994, players began to create mods in the form of custom maps, shapes, sounds, and physics files.
 Larger total conversion mods may or may not be set in the Marathon universe.
 Before the official development tools were released with Infinity, most map development was done with fan-built tools such as Pfhorte, created in March 1995.

 "Vulcan" was a map editor used in the creation of all three games, but it was not released to the public until Marathon Infinity was published, by which time it had been polished and renamed "Forge".
 "Anvil" is the sister program to Forge and is used to edit shapes (graphics), sounds, and physics.
 Both Anvil and Forge ran only in the Classic Mac OS, but newer tools have been created by the community for modern platforms.

 The need for royalty-free fonts to be distributed with the engine and games led to the creation of an OFL-licensed version of Bank Gothic and of Modula Tall, fonts originally used by Bungie in connection with the games.

-Some of the more ambitious total conversions created by fans include Marathon Eternal and Marathon Rubicon, which are both "sequels" of a sort to the events in the Trilogy.
-In a different vein is Excalibur: Morgana's Revenge, originally released in March 1997, then updated in 2000 and 2007.
+Some of the more ambitious total conversions created by fans include Marathon Eternal and Marathon Rubicon, which are both "sequels" of a sort to the events in the Trilogy, and the total conversion Apotheosis X. In a different vein is Excalibur: Morgana's Revenge, originally released in March 1997, then updated in 2000 and 2007.
 An original scenario mixing sci-fi and medieval themes, it builds a single-player campaign using new textures and sound assets as well as musical scores.
+A game entitled Wheels! was also produced in 1998 to assist in training power wheelchair operation for children with disabilities.